jmccormac01/RaspberryPi/README.md

 ```
 git clone git@github.com:jmccormac01/RaspberryPi.git
 ```
 and voila.
-Run any of the scripts with the -h option to see the usage menu and description.
+Run any of the scripts with the -h option (if it takes command line arguments) to see the usage menu and description.

 ## API Reference